jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

 **Coin data:**

 We got one year of hour to hour historical data for 6 different cryptocurrencies.
-The data is from 12:00 AM on March 1st 2021 to 12:00 AM on March 1st 2022 (inclusive) for UTC-05:00 (EST), giving 8761 data points for each coin.
+The data is from 12:00 AM on March 1st 2021 to 12:00 AM on March 1st 2022 (inclusive) for UTC-05:00 (EST), giving 8761 hours of data for each coin.
 It covers three of some of the top 'proper' cryptocurrencies (Bictoin, Ethereum, Solana) and three of some of the top 'meme' cryptocurrencies (Dogecoin, Shiba Inu, Sushi) by market capitalization.

 ***Proper Coins:***